Quick Guide to the Fountains of Versailles (and Versailles Fountain Shows)

 Apollo Fountain - Versailles

 The Apollo Foutain is another of the key elements of the Grande Perspective.
 It has existed since the time of King Louis XIII, and it was known as the Lake of the Swans.
-King Louis XIV later added the spectacular work in gilded lead of Apollo riding his chariot.
+Later, King Louis XIV added the spectacular work in gilded lead of Apollo riding his chariot.

 Apollo is the Sun God, one of the 12 Greek Gods of Mount Olympus, and the symbol of King Louis XIV.
 The Apollo Fountain features the god bursting forth from the water in anticipation of his daily flight above the earth.